 #4) If you use a net, make sure to use your hand to cover and prevent the fish from jumping out.
 Also keep the safely-bagged fish in a dark container to prevent any extreme stress.

 #5) Save as much of the existing water as possible in containers; this will save your fish from undergoing traumatic water changes when they are transferred back into the tank at the new home.
-Use containers specifically for fishkeeping; they should not be used for any other purposes (to avoid water contamination from any other chemicals).
+Use containers specifically for fishkeeping; do not use for any other purposes (to avoid water contamination from any other chemicals).

 #6) Remove any other equipment.
-Heaters, filters and pumps are to be kept damp to preserve as much of the water characteristics and beneficial bacteria as possible.
+Keep heaters, filters and pumps damp to preserve as much of the water characteristics and beneficial bacteria as possible.
 Filters and heaters are quite delicate and should not undergo significant temperature changes.

 #7) Remove the substrate (material used on the tank bottom, i.e., gravel).
-Note that waterlogged substrate can be very heavy, so it should be placed in a separate bag or container.
+Note that waterlogged substrate can be very heavy, so place it into a separate bag or container.

 #8) Set up the fish tank in your new home.
 Add the fish the same way after buying them from the pet shop: allow them to float in their bag for about 30 minutes, then every 5 minutes, add a cup of water until the bag is full.
 Finally release the fish back into the tank.
 Keep bright lights off and not feed your fish on this day.